Get your festival packing list right, and trust me, your whole festival experience will be vastly improved.

 23. Clothes pegs – for all kinds of things around the camp, but mainly clipping on open packets, the wet clothes and your friends’ nipples.
 Juuuuust checking if you’re still reading.

 25. Collapsible water container – take one of these for when you need to walk to the tap and bring the water back to camp.
 Obviously you want to bring as much as possible.
 Also helps if you want to wash your hair, and body.
+Great idea for what to bring to a festival to keep fresh.

 Festival alcohol and food